medialab/xan/docs/cmd/slice.md

 If the end of the range isn't specified, then the slice continues to the last record in the CSV data.

-This operation can be made much faster by creating an index with 'xan index' first.
-Namely, a slice on an index requires parsing just the rows that are sliced.
-Without an index, all rows up to the first row in the slice must be parsed.

 Finally, this command is also able to find the first record to slice in constant time using the -B, --byte-offset if you know its byte offset in the file.
 This only works with seekable inputs, e.g. files but no stdin or